HCL-TECH-SOFTWARE/connections-automation/README.md

 #cnx_force_repopulation=True
 ```

 in your inventory file.
 This will then drop all the databases and recreate them again.
-Don't forget to run TDI after it.
+Don't forget to run TDI afterwards.

 ### Setting up OpenLDAP with SSL and amount of fake users

-To install OpenLDAP with SSL enabled and an amount of fake users, execute:
+To install OpenLDAP with SSL enabled and generate of fake users, execute:

 ```
 ansible-playbook -i environments/examples/cnx7/connections_7_with_component_pack/connections playbooks/third_party/setup-ldap.yml
 ```

-This comes handy if you don't have any other LDAP server ready and you want to quickly get to the point where you can test Connections.
+This comes in handy if you don't have any other LDAP server ready and you want to quickly get to the point where you can test HCL Connections.
 You can later replace this LDAP with any other one.

 ### Setting up IBM TDI and populating PeopleDB

-To install IBM TDI, set up tdisol folder as per documentation, and migrate the users from LDAP to DB2, run:
+To install IBM TDI, set up tdisol folder as per documentation, and migrate the users from LDAP to IBM DB2, run:

 ```
 ansible-playbook -i environments/examples/cnx7/connections_7_with_component_pack/connections playbooks/third_party/setup-tdi.yml
 ```

-### Installing and configuring IBM WebSphere only
+### Installing and configuring IBM WebSphere Application Server only

-To install WebSphere, you should alraedy have either LDAP installed all LDAP data properly configured in your inventory file, in the section like this:
+To install IBM WebSphere Application Server, you should alraedy have either LDAP installed all LDAP data properly configured in your inventory file, in the section like this:

 ```
 # This is just an example!